jacobobryant/site/public/post/2020/validation/index.md

 5. Once I'm at a state of closure&mdash;where the project is completed enough that I would feel OK moving on to something else if needed&mdash;launch it.
 Ideally the newsletter is decently large at this point, but there are also channels like Show HN and Product Hunt etc.

-6. Now that I've given birth, the goal is to rationally decide if the baby will continue as a business or as a side project.
-If it's a business, I'll be stoked.
+6. Now that I've given birth, step away from coding so much and focus on promotion.
+The goal is to rationally decide if the baby will continue as a business or as a side project.
+This decision doesn't have to happen right away.
+I could fork off a background process to do promotion while I work on another project, do some consulting, or even write full-time.
+But I should be past the point of thinking "once I add feature X, *then* it'll be good enough to get users."

+If the project does end up as a business, I'll be stoked.
 If it's a side project, then at least I've been building a *personal* newsletter, not a newsletter for the startup.
 I can move on to the next thing and keep the same subscriber base.
 In fact, the more I've been thinking about it, the more I wish I had started a newsletter 10 years ago.
 No matter what I do with my career&mdash;startups, consulting, or even getting a job&mdash;I can take the subscribers with me.

 I worked on my music recommendation idea from last June until November, at which point I decided to pivot. ([Details here](/post/2020/lagukan-update/) if you're interested).
 Had I used this strategy, I think I would have more to show for it with less time spent.